ShrykeWindgrace/CMLS-beamer-theme/README.md

 -------------
 Put in one directory the files

-template.tex
+- template.tex

-framemacros.tex
+- framemacros.tex

-all *.sty files
+- all *.sty files

-Images folder
+- Images folder

 Usage
 -----
 Type in your presentation in the template.tex.
-You can even rename this file.
-Compile with pdflatex or xelatex.
-XeLaTeX generally gives better results.
+This file can be frrely renamed.
+Compile with pdflatex or xelatex, the latter generally gives better results.

 Adaptation
 ----------
-If you want to adapt this theme for your own lab, replace the files "images\LabLogoSmall.png" and "images\LabLogoBig.png" by the appropriate logos of your lab.
+If you want to adapt this theme for your lab, replace the files "images\LabLogoSmall.png" and "images\LabLogoBig.png" by the appropriate versions of logos of your lab.